Independent equity research

 A finance newsletter that claims to have a “system” is one of the most common things in the world.
 A finance newsletter that publishes its system in detail before asking for a dollar is rare.
 We are doing the rare thing.

-The methodology paper describes what we believe and what we have committed to: the three commitments (filings only, cite the source, hold to a rule), what we will never do, and the receipts model — the public scoreboard, the live ledger, the cited memos.
-It is the philosophy in plain English.
-The operational layer behind the publication — the prompts, the calibrations, the formulas, the thresholds — is ours and stays ours.
+The paper lays out what we believe and what we have bound ourselves to: the two commitments — filings only, and hold to a rule — the things we will never do, and how the public record works.
+It is the philosophy, in plain English.
+What it deliberately leaves out is the machinery: the calibrations, formulas, thresholds, and scoring that turn a filing into a verdict.
+That part stays ours.

 Read it before subscribing.
 Audit the system.
 Decide for yourself whether it is real.